 There’s a widely disparate cast of characters, spanning many centuries, and including luminaries from Plato, Tutankhamen, Aristotle, Alexander the Great and Socrates, through Columbus, Napoleon, Mozart, Saint Thomas Aquinas, Marco Polo, Chaucer, Rembrandt, Nostradamus, Leonardo and Cellini, to Picasso, Rasputin, Mata Hari, Freud, Martin Luther, Wagner, Mark Twain, Darwin, Longfellow, Dali, Lindbergh, Ansel Adams, Dickens, Tiffany, Frank Lloyd Wright, Raggedy Ann, Lalique, Georgia O’Keeffe, Yves Saint Laurent, Versace, Peter Max, John Lennon and Andy Warhol.

 Three of the books on the list even have instructions to the reader from the author.
 One is supposed to be burned after reading it, one is intended to be planted(!) and another bears a warning from the author, “This is a book to be started at your own risk!”

 The list includes only about one-half of one percent of the library so, both it and this introduction to it will be augmented periodically with additions and revisions.

 I hope my commentaries, on the Highlights List, replete with satire and frivolity, prove to be highly entertaining for you, in a variety of ways.

-You are cordially invited to inquire about participating, by becoming a Charter Patron of the Library, a Trustee, an Honored Benefactor, a Distinguished Donor, a Cataloger, a Contents Contributor, Acquisitions Manager, the Executive Director or as a Curator of one of the Library's five Divisions.
+You are cordially invited to inquire about participating, by becoming a Charter Patron of the Library, a Trustee, an Honored Benefactor, a Distinguished Donor, a Cataloger, a Contents Contributor, Acquisitions Manager, the Executive Director or as a Curator of one of the Library's six Divisions.

 Thanks very much in advance for your help in spreading the news about the availability of this very rare opportunity.